infoaxon/everything-devops/README.md

 ## Git Hub and Git Lab Configurations

 GIT and also keep the GIT tricks and other related configs very handy and will be used for learning GIT better.

+The details of the GitHub related items can be found in xxx